April 23rd, 2017

 According to my travel guide, Iceland was founded by Vikings and their Irish female slaves.
 Huh I am submissive and have red hair, now I just need a Viking and we could rule the world together :)

-I don't think I will sleep tonight.
+I don't think I will sleep much tonight.
 I loaded this song to my phone and I am listening to it on continuous repeat.
 The chanting is very soothing and hypnotic.
 I hate flying, I am hoping this song will get me through my three plane flights Thursday without assaulting a flight attendant. :/ If anyone else has a recommendation, I will happily listen to it.

 Current Mood: anxious